 What Is the Right Way to Brush?
 Proper brushing takes at least two minutes — that’s right, 120 seconds!
 Most adults do not come close to brushing that long.
 To get a feel for the time involved, try using a stopwatch.
 To properly brush your teeth, use short, gentle strokes, paying extra attention to the gumline, hard-to-reach back teeth, and areas around fillings, crowns or other restoration.
 Concentrate on thoroughly cleaning each section as follows: Clean the outer surfaces of your upper teeth, then your lower teeth Clean the inner surfaces of your upper teeth, then your lower teeth Clean the chewing surfaces For fresher breath, be sure to brush your tongue, too

 What Type of Toothbrush Should I Use?
 Most dental professionals agree that a soft-bristled brush is best for removing plaque and debris from your teeth.
 Small-headed brushes are also preferable, since they can better reach all areas of the mouth, including hard-to-reach back teeth.
-For many, a powered toothbrush is a good alternative.
+For many, a powered toothbrush is a good papers for sale alternative.
 It can do a better job of cleaning teeth, particularly for those who have difficulty brushing or who have limited manual dexterity.
 How

 Important Is the Toothpaste I Use It is important that you use a toothpaste that’s right for you.
 Today there is a wide variety of toothpaste designed for many conditions, including cavities, gingivitis, tartar, stained teeth and sensitivity.
 Ask your dentist or hygienist which toothpaste is right for you.